Allowing 2 adults to divorce “by mutual agreement” in Singapore

 On Monday, 10 January 2022, Parliament passed the Women’s Charter Amendment Bill 43/2021 to repeal and re-enact section 95 and the new section 95A of the Charter.
 The Act will come into operation on a date announced by the minister in the Gazette.

 One of the most significant amendments is the addition of a 6th option that parties can rely on to establish that the marriage has broken down irretrievably.
+This 6th option is to allow a married couple to divorce “by mutual agreement’, that is, without showing pointing fault at anyone.

 Members of Parliament voiced concerns during the debate that the new “divorce by mutual agreement” option might erode the sanctity of marriage.
 They feared that it might make it too easy to get divorced in Singapore.